 Now that I have my hand-drawn pattern in the software, I redraw all of the pattern lines and sizes, add in markings, different colors and dotted lines for the different sizes.

 If I'm making up a bag, like in this example, I'll draft straight into the software because there is just one size.
 Using my scale drawings from earlier, and the notes I made during the sewing of Ugly, I make my first pattern pieces.
 I add in some notes where I think I might want to make changes or double check.
 Version 1 is complete.

 Time spent – depends on type and complexity of pattern.
 4-6 hours, more for clothing with graded sizing, 8 hours or more.

 A note about software.
-I use Serif Draw to draw up the patterns in digital form.
-I found it quick and easy to learn the basics, but I was already familiar with using Photoshop and it’s not much different.
-It is however, much more suited to drawing line diagrams than Photoshop and any of the other software I tried, and ideally suited to making up patterns.
-It has the ability to export directly to PDF which is useful, and it doesn’t come with the extortionate price that you would find for Adobe Illustrator for example.
-If you want to draft your own patterns, I recommend Serif Draw.
+I use Adobe Illustrator and the Adobe Creative Cloud to draw up the patterns in digital form.
+I found it quick and easy to learn the basics, as I was already familiar with using Photoshop and it's not much different.
+It has the ability to export directly to PDF which is useful, and the software can be accessed on a low-cost monthly subscription for something that used to cost thousands of dollars to buy outright.
+If you want to draft your own patterns, I recommend Adobe Creative Cloud.

 Stage 5 – checking the pattern

 The pattern is printed for the first time.
 Did it print correctly?
 Are there any glaring mistakes, wrong lines or colors, lines that don't match up?
 Are all of the pieces there, did I forget anything?
 Did I remember to add in the seam allowances!